Attainability of maximum work and the reversible efficiency from minimally nonlinear irreversible heat engines: Thermodynamic Optimization

 After integrating the above equation one can get

 where $A$ is a $\tau$ dependent integration constant.
 As similar to Eq.(26) of Ref.\cite{nonlinbath}, for any coupling strength $|q| \le 1$, we have obtained the necessary condition to achieve an optimized work output from the minimally nonlinear irreversible model of heat engines.
-Since Eq.(\ref{ELconst}) can not be obtained in the linear regime \cite{nonlinbath}, our study ensures that the minimally nonlinear irreversible model can be considered as a simplest and suitable model for studying heat engines in the nonlinear regime even though the dissipation term is present explicitly in this model as criticized earlier \cite{OkuCritise}.

 It should be noted that the condition in terms of $Y(T,\dot{T})$ obtained in our study is not for the entropy production rate as given in Ref.\cite{nonlinbath}.
 Eq.(\ref{ELconst}) is a highly nonlinear implicit differential equation \cite{nondiff}, it may be difficult to simplify this equation for further analysis and hence we do not try any other optimization \cite{twoopti} to minimize the integral $\int_{0}^{\tau} J_3(t) dt$ further.
 Under this optimization condition Eq.(\ref{j3fsub2}) becomes